Pacific voices: climate action needed at the heart of Pacific step-up

 Each year, the Caritas State of the Environment for Oceania Report gathers personal accounts of Pacific people and communities experiencing changes in their climate and environment.
 It examines five issues affecting people’s lives: extreme weather, impacts on food and water, coastal erosion and sea level rise, offshore mining and drilling, and climate finance.

-The report also highlights actions needed from the Australian Government and others to respond to climate change.
+The report also highlights the actions needed from the Australian Government and others to respond to climate change.

 “We are in a critical year for action on climate change, “says Nic Nelson, Caritas Australia’s Director of Advocacy and Communications.
 “Australia needs to step up our leadership on climate.
 We need to deliver on the commitments we made under the Paris Agreement.”